faisalmibaig/docker_xo/README.md

 Original project link: https://github.com/vatesfr/xen-orchestra
 Original setup guide: https://xen-orchestra.com/docs/installation.html#from-the-sources
 ***
 **Disclaimer:** Xen Orchestra persistance is not guaranteed.
 Use at your own risk.
+**Issues:**
+- Remotes currently not working probably because the cifs/samba service doesn't run within the container

+**Note:** If you use SMB shares, make sure your NAS allows SMB3_00 as this is the highest SMB version supported by xcp-ng
 ***
 ## Build Prerequisites:
 1. The `xo_setup.sh` file should be in the same directory as the `Dockerfile`